openHPI/codeoceanR/README.md

 ### **setup** _(once only)_

 - Create a folder for all the exercises
+- If on MacOS Safari: Settings > General > uncheck the option "Open safe files after downloading"
 - Run the following code (in R / Rstudio) to install the `codeoceanR` package:

 ```r